zhengziqiang/ReshapeGAN/README.md

 unzip celeba_images.zip
 cd ../..
 ```

-Then we provide two files: test_single.py and test_multiple.py for generating only one image and multiple images at once.
+Then we provide two files: `test_single.py` and `test_multiple.py` for generating only one image and multiple images respectively.
 For generating one image:
 ```
 Conda_path/bin/python test_single.py # generating one image at once
 --input_img ./data/celeba/celeba_images/0000.jpg # input image